nodezeroat/project-athena/Curriculum/Module 00 - Mindset/slides/Module_00_Slides_Mindset.typ

   ][
     // Right: quote
     #text(size: 24pt)[
-      “The most exciting phrase to hear in science, the one that heralds new discoveries, is not ‘Eureka!’ but ‘That’s funny…’”
+      "The most exciting phrase to hear in science, the one that heralds new discoveries, is not 'Eureka!' but 'That's funny…'"
     ]

     #text(size: 14pt, style: "italic")[— Isaac Asimov]